 The Policy Incubator is:

-A thought leader, soliciting and supporting innovative and potentially transformative approaches to building resilience.
+A thought leader, supporting innovative and potentially transformative approaches to building resilience.

 A test kitchen, where promising policies are analyzed and researched, giving support and grounding to visionary ideas.